psycopg/psycopg2/doc/module.rst

 Type Objects and Constructors
 -----------------------------

-.. note:: This section is mostly copied verbatim from the |DBAPI 2.0|_
+.. note:: This section is mostly copied verbatim from the |DBAPI|_
     specification.
-While these objects are exposed in compliance to the DBAPI, Psycopg offers very accurate tools to convert data between Python and PostgreSQL formats.
+While these objects are exposed in compliance to the DB API, Psycopg offers very accurate tools to convert data between Python and PostgreSQL formats.
 See :ref:`adapting-new-types` and
     :ref:`type-casting-from-sql-to-python`